TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-parent-nodes.md

                 return parent
         return None
     ```
+3. Move to where the matching child is required.
-3. Call the `find_parent` function, passing the node whose parents are to be searched and a function or lambda which takes a node returns whether it is the desired one—
+4. Call the `find_parent` function, passing the node whose parents are to be searched and a function or lambda which takes a node returns whether it is the desired one.
+    For example, to find the first parent `let_declaration` node, use the following—
     ```python
-    let_declaration = find_parent(
+    find_parent(
         node_to_search,
         lambda node: node.kind == 'let_declaration',
     )
     ```
-    The variable `let_declaration` is now either a `Node` or `None`.

 ## How to search parent nodes, returning all matches